lshug/ilia_ocr/README.md

 uvicorn server.main:app
 ```

+Swagger UI can be accessed from /docs endpoint.

 ## Environment variables
   * *DISABLE_INTERACTIVE_DOCS*: set to any value to disable interactive docs
   * *FRONTEND_DOMAIN_NAME*: front-end domain name on which to enable CORS